 Why is lawn feed so important?

-If your new lawn is not fed extra nutrients, the grass will use up the plant food reserve found within the soil, turning your grass pale and thin.
+If your new lawn is not fed extra nutrients, the grass will use up the plant food reserve found within the soil, becoming pale and thin.

-Lawn feed and fertiliser help develop the grass thickness and side shoots.
-This helps to prevent the lawn from being exposed to invasion from moss and weeds that thrive in low-nutrient conditions.
+Lawn feed and fertiliser helps the grass develop thickness and side shoots.
+This helps to prevent moss and invasion from weeds that thrive in low-nutrient conditions.

 Tips if your lawn was laid in spring

 Spring is the season when the grass is at its most active.
 Not only is your newly laid turf busily putting its roots deep into your soil, but the leaves are growing back after a cold winter.
-It needs supplemental lawn feed to provide extra nutrients to the turf.
+So, it needs supplemental lawn feed to provide extra nutrients to the turf.

 If you’ve used a pre-turfing fertiliser, your new turf will be taken care of for the first six weeks of feeding.
 If you have no preliminary turf fertiliser, wait four weeks and then follow the manufacturers’ instructions.

 A granular lawn feed is by far the easiest to apply.
 Always use a properly-calibrated fertiliser spreader.
 That way you’ll get even coverage.

 Always use a proprietary spring-summer lawn feed but not “weed and feed”.
 It is simply too harsh a treatment for young lawns at this early stage.
 Apply every 6 weeks until September and then change to autumn-winter lawn feed.
 On light, sandy soil you might want to feed every 4-5 weeks.

 Tips if your lawn was laid in summer